sentinel-hub/pin-library/_build/README.md

    - Enter a unique project name, without spaces
 - In the "Source" section:
    - Select "GitHub" in "Source provider"
+   - Enter your GitHub person token (which you got in the first step after "Generate new token")
    - Select "Repository in my GitHub account"
-   - Select the actual repository
-   - Enter your GitHub person token (which you got in the first step after "Generate new token")
+   - Enter the full URL of this repository in the format ```https://github.com/<account>/<repo>```, since this repository might not be under your personal repositories, so it might not be listed in the selection.
 - In the "Primary source webhook events" section:
    - Check "Rebuild every time a code change is pushed to this repository"
    - Select "Single build"